 I have a real soft spot for Green Campus Co-operative, because they’re the ones who made my fair trade pineapple t-shirts possible!
 They specialize in wholesale, so they offer solid t-shirts in various colours that you can custom print (usually in bulk—they typically sell to campus groups and such).
 They source Fairtrade Certified t-shirts from Chetna Organics in India, which are verified throughout the whole supply chain.
 You see, sometimes clothing is labeled fair trade because it was cut and sewn fair trade, but the cotton producer didn’t receive a fair wage for his cotton.
 Or companies use fair trade cotton, but don’t make it into fabric and sew it fairly, for example.
 But Green Campus Co-operative is making sure that everyone along the way is treated according to fair trade standards, which is what true sustainability looks like!

-Ark Imports is another supplier of mine and a member of the Fair Trade Federation.
+Ark Imports is another great company that sources from Nepal, and they’re a member of the Fair Trade Federation.
 They specialize in wool apparel in particular, but they’ve also got some other options.
 One of my favourites is their Jane Tunic in teal (also available in black)!
-They also have an impressive selection of fair trade winter accessories like hats, mittens and socks, which you can check out in the store (what’s left of them, that is!).
+They’re also the makers of some of our best-selling winter accessories like hats, mittens and socks, which we typically only carry in the winter months.

 etik & co.